 Just remember, the later you try to get a Genie+ reservation to an attraction, the more likely it will be booked.
 Reservations go fast, and you need to make your selections as early as possible.

 That is why it’s important to use a strategy.

 Magic Kingdom Nighttime Shows

-People are claiming their high-demand piece of Disney real estate to get the best view of the Happily Ever After laser and fireworks show.
-I mentioned this a little way back in this article.
+People are claiming their high-demand pieces of Disney real estate to get the best view of the Happily Ever After laser and fireworks show.
+I mentioned this a little while back in this article.
 Bucket List!

 Looking for a little storytelling time?
 Make some time in your Magic Kingdom itinerary to check out Once Upon a Time at Cinderella’s Castle.
 This show is replacing the ever-popular Celebrate the Magic.

 Beauty and the Beast’s Mrs. Potts and Chip enjoy bedtime stories about our favorite Disney tales, such as Cinderella, Alice in Wonderland, The Many Adventures of Winnie the Pooh, and many more.

 The projection mapping technology used to create this show is so precise that the characters almost appear to be in 3D.
 Fly through London with Peter Pan on his way to Neverland.
 Relive the daring duel between Gaston and the Beast.
 Definitely worth adding to your must-see Disney attraction itinerary.